-Executive Compensation Principles Shareholder Alignment Our executive compensation programs are designed to create shareholder value. • Long-term incentive awards, delivered in the form of equity, make up a portion of our executives' total compensation and closely align the interests of executives with the long-term interests of our shareholders.
+Zaccative Compensation 11 melpits Shareholder Alignment Our executive compensation programs are designed to create shareholder value.
+Long-term incentive awards, delivered in the form of equity, make up a portion of our executives' total compensation and closely align the interests of executives with the long-term interests of our shareholders.
 Our policy prohibits the named executive officers from selling any newly issued shares for a period of three months, on an open market transaction.
 Performance based Long-term incentive awards are designed to reward our executive officers for creating long-term shareholder value.
-Long-term incentive awards are granted primarily in the form of stock options and/or shares.
+Long- term incentive awards are granted primarily in the form of stock options and/or shares.
 Appropriate Risk Our executive compensation programs are designed to encourage executive officers to take appropriate risks in managing their businesses to achieve optimal performance.

-Competitive with external talent markets Our executive compensation programs are designed to be competitive within the relevant markets.
-Simple and transparent • Our executive compensation programs are designed to be readily understood by our executives, and transparent to our investors.
+Our executive compensation programs are designed to be competitive within the relevant markets.

+Our executive compensation programs are designed to be readily understood by our executives, and transparent to our